-\emph{$N$ qubits \& genuine multipartite entanglement}: $\ket{\psi}$ is \emph{bi-separable} if it factorizes with respect to some partition of the qubits into two sets.
-Otherwise, $\ket{\psi}$ is \emph{genuinely $N$-partite entangled}.
-Entanglement polytopes of bi-separable states do not account for all possible collections of eigenvalues.
-Hence, verifying that the local eigenvalues of a state do not lie in any bi-separable polytope provides a criterion for genuine $N$-partite entanglement (\autorefgenuine{}).
+Quan\-tum states which are genuinely multipartite entangled are of particular interest \cite{guehne_multipartite_2005}.
+These are the states which do not factorize with respect to any partition of the qubits into two sets.
+We show for arbitrary qubit systems that the entanglement polytopes of the biseparable states (i.e., the states that do factorize) do not account for all possible eigenvalues.
+Therefore, the presence of genuine multipartite entanglement in a pure quantum state can be certified by checking that the local eigenvalues do not lie in any biseparable polytope (Fig.~3).